Fostering Flexibility and Productivity in the Work-From-Anywhere Era

 Working from home resulted in 44% of respondents being happier with their physical work environment, while a further 30% reported no change.
 The remaining quarter claimed their physical work conditions at home were worse.

 In terms of technology and hardware, for most employees, the transition from office to home has been relatively smooth, as most office-based work nowadays is carried out online, using either personal or work devices.
 However, in a couple of cases, employees said they missed a critical piece of office equipment, such as a printer or a copy machine.

 Working from home also meant that most employees spent less or no time on work-related commuting or getting ready for work.
 And even though 39% of the respondents reported having more time to rest and relax, 31% expressed the opposite.
 Without the change of environment, it was challenging to switch from work mode to downtime.

 As a result, over half of the respondents (56%) said they spent more time working than before.
-With their work laptop always around, the majority of respondents often found themselves catching up on work-related tasks late at night or at the weekend.
+With their work laptop always around, the majority of respondents often found themselves catching up on work-related tasks late at night or on the weekend.

 However, the flip side of longer, irregular or inconsistent working hours means that for many, the lines are beginning to blur between work and personal time.
 In fact, many respondents admitted they found it difficult to find the optimum work-life balance.
 Sharing time between work and home was especially challenging for parents who were attempting to balance work obligations with homeschooling.

 With the pandemic prompting such a sudden shift in working patterns at the beginning of 2020, it’s been interesting to see the impact on staff motivation over this period.
 When questioned, 46% said their work motivation did not change.
 A further 27% said their work motivation increased, while 23% felt less motivated to carry out their work.